top of page

 Nahom Ghebredngl (b.
 2000) is an Eritrean American sculptor and installation artist.

-His work centers on leveraging failure and tactility, and creating interfaces for exploring the interpersonal and embodied.
+His work centers on leveraging accumulation to explore the interpersonal and embodied.

 By integrating found objects into figures, plaster and paper become skin with the ability to both erode and calcify, cardboard and scrap wood serve as skeletal systems with the traces of his studio practice appearing in the posture and surface of sculptures and drawings.

-Ghebedngl’s accumulated objects ask viewers to explore fracturing, exhaustion, and survival as reflections of daily life.
+Ghebedngl’s accumulated objects and installations ask viewers to explore fracturing, exhaustion, and survival as reflections of daily life.
+And to consider how a long view of history and nature offers us a connection to our ancestors and collapsing environment.

 Nahom lives and works in Providence, RI, where he is pursuing an MFA in sculpture at the Rhode Island School of Design.